Open Banking and the Payment Services Directive II

 Keep safe from fraud

-- Never share a Santander One Time Passcode (OTP) with anyone, not even with a Santander employee.
+- Never share a code from your security device with another person, not even a Santander employee.

 - Never download software or let anyone log on to your computer or devices remotely during or after a cold call.

-- Never enter your Online Banking details after clicking on a link in an email or text message.
+- Never enter your logon details after clicking on a link in an email or text message.

-- For more information on how to protect yourself see our spotting fraud or scams page.
+For more information on how to protect yourself visit our fraud pages for more information.